Jane Mort, Dean

 - Successful completion of the capstone activities are required as part of the degree requirements for both the B.S. in Pharmaceutical Sciences and the Doctor of Pharmacy degrees.

-- P3 year courses are taught at the University Center North in Sioux Falls.
+- P3 year courses are taught at Community College for Sioux Falls.
 Advanced Pharmacy Practice Experiences (APPEs) are completed during Summer Sessions, Fall, and Spring Semesters.